 Carbonara is for sure one of the most famous Italian pasta sauces in the world, and let me tell you, for one reason!
-A well executed, authentic carbonara is one of the most delicious thing your taste can experience.
+A well-executed, authentic carbonara is one of the most delicious things your taste can experience.
 So, no surprise you are looking for the real carbonara recipe: you are in the right place!

 The origin of its name is discussed, as well as the origin of the recipe itself (but this is very typical of highly successful ones).

 The most accredited explanation links carbonara name to workers transforming wood into coal (carbone in Italian).
 It was a common work in the Apennines of Central Italy, between Abruzzo and Lazio, and also the ingredients suggest this origin, being all very common in the area.

 Another explanation, completely different, links carbonara etymology back to American troops arriving in Rome at the end of World War II.
 At that time, people were starving, and the soldiers’ rations were suddenly an important source of food.
 Militar rations included bacon and eggs (in powder), and this would explain the genesis of this recipe.
 Even if it does not clarify the etymology, what is true is that before WWII carbonara recipe was not part of Roman tradition.

 Even if the real carbonara recipe seems a very simple one, you need to consider two main factors.

 First: the list of ingredients is short and the recipe sounds easy, but perfect technical execution is not!

 Second: it is one of the most abused Italian recipes, both abroad and in our own Country.